 - Requiring the remains of the unborn after an abortion to be buried or cremated

-- Banning public funding for aborted fetal tissue research
+- Banning the use of fetal tissue for research

 - Prohibiting the sale or profit of aborted baby body parts